zsadeghi/manuals/firecracker/ubuntu.md

 ### Using the Guest Machine

-Going back to the first terminal session, we should see a login prompt.
+Going back to the first terminal session, we should see the Alpine prompt ready to use, since we have already set up auto-login for this VM.

-To use the system we can use username `root` and password `root`.

 To shut down the machine, we can run `reboot`, which would normally restart the system, but since Fircracker does not implement power management it will simply shut the VM down.